bytewax/bytewax/docs/examples/cart-join.md

 ## Sample Data

 First let's make a local file containing our sample event data in JSON format.
-Save this as `cart-join.jsons`.
+Save this as `cart-join.json`.

 ```json
 {"user_id": "a", "type": "order", "order_id": 1}